Strategic Public Relations Planning Portal

-This page provides easy, "one-stop" access to planning resources I originally created at different times and posted in disparate locations on-line.
-It includes links to my relevant online readings, how-to-do-it tip sheets, hypothetical examples, and other planning materials.
-It was developed in response to requests from participants in a public relations planning seminar I conducted for the American Association of Port Authorities.
+Easy, "one-stop access" to a variety of planning resources I've developed over the years.
+They include my relevant online readings, how-to-do-it tip sheets, hypothetical examples, and fill-in-the-blank planning forms.
+They were gathered together and links to them were re-posted on this page in response to a request from participants in a public relations planning seminar I conducted for the American Association of Port Authorities.

-Public relations planning starts with four fundamental questions.
+Public relations planning starts with four simple questions.

-They're very similar to the four questions Professor Harold Lasswell used to analyze mass communication.
-He asked:
+They're very similar to the four fundamental questions that Professor Harold Lasswell always asked when he analyzed the mass communication process.
+Lasswell's questions were:

-• What needs to be said or otherwise communicated?
+What needs to be said or otherwise communicated?
+In what way(s)?
+To which target audience(s)? and For what purpose(s)?

 Practicing